Sunday, October 6, 2024

 Above is the last picture I took, at lunchtime when hiking out, because I was just too dead.
 Below, that's me, dying; also, Jeff is a sweetheart[1] and likes to take pictures of people when they're at their best.

 The hike out was not fun - I haven't been murdered in quite this way by a run or hike in a long time.
-Fifteen minutes of laying on the ground and reinflating with Diet Mountain Dew brought me back, and within another 15 mintues I thought I might even survive.
+Fifteen minutes of laying on the ground and reinflating with Diet Mountain Dew brought me back, and within another fifteen mintues I thought I might even survive.
 Jeff was kind enough to drive us back.
 Monday was a difficult day.

 Special thanks to two parties: first, to the men and women of the National Forest Service who maintain the trail to make this possible.
 I'd always read that the trail was brushy and overgrown but it looked great.
 Second, to Jeff, whose altruism and character I've always noticed; but this has risen to admiration after this trip.

 Finally: Much like med school, while I'm happy and proud I did it, and it had beautiful moments, this whole enterprise, and the hike out in particular, was painful, exhausting, and likely did not improve my health over the long run.
 Two days later as I write this I'm still sore and tired and my knee is bothering me (prepatellar bursitis I think, not that it matters.)
-I've been really lucky not to have ever had a significant injury on one of these or a health condition resulting from repeatedly beating myself up like this - which when I was younger, always seemed hilarious, or to prove some point.
+I've been really lucky not to have ever had a significant injury on one of these self-slaughters or a health condition resulting from repeatedly beating myself up like this - which when I was younger, always seemed hilarious, or proving some point.
 In the mature light of middle age, not so much.
 Ergo, witnesseth: I hereby declare in public I AM OFFICIALLY RETIRED FROM STUPID ENDURANCE-TESTING POINT-PROVING HIKING/RUNNING PROJECTS.[2]
 THIS INCLUDES BUT IS NOT LIMITED TO:

 • Topatopa Bluffs, Ventura County